kbrnsr-playground/backend-stuff-elixir-basics/README.md

 Instead of installing it locally I decided to use the VS Code `Dev Containers: Add Dev Container Configuration Files...` wizard, where I chose the option that installed Elixir, Phoenix Framework and PostgreSQL.
-This is a nice base to start customizing the Docker setup for this tutorial.
+This created a nice base to start customizing the Docker setup for this tutorial.

 ### Prerequisites